Ivory Coast international Fofana to join Chelsea

 The west London club said in a statement: "Chelsea FC has reached a pre-agreement with Molde FK for the transfer of David Datro Fofana.
 The 20-year-old striker will join the Blues on 1 January 2023.
 We look forward to welcoming David to the club."

-Fofana, who had only one year remaining on his current contract with Molde, joined them in 2021 on a four-year deal from Ivorian side Academie de Foot Amadou Diallo de Djékanou.
+Fofana had only one year remaining on his current contract with Molde for whom he signed in 2021 on a four-year deal from Ivorian side Academie de Foot Amadou Diallo de Djékanou.

 The Ivory Coast international made his debut for his country at the age of 17 in a 2-0 defeat by Niger in an African Nations Championship qualifier in 2019 and has since won two more caps.